european-lisp-symposium/els-web/README.md

 If all went fine, the file at `els-web/output/static/favicon.png` should be a binary image.
 If something went wrong it will be a plain text file.
 In that case, Git LFS was not properly set up.
 Please make sure you have installed it correctly and try again.

+When pulling, please make sure to pull with rebase to avoid merge commits and branching history.
+You can do so either explicitly with `git pull --rebase` or configure rebase as the default with `git config --bool pull.rebase true`.

 ## How to Define an Edition
 An edition is created by defining a new package of the editions' name --usually its year-- and following it up with various data definitions.
 The basic outline is as follows: